Trump Kisses Little Girl, Takes Selfies At NRG Center In Houston [Video]

-President Donald Trump and First Lady Melania Trump made their way down to Houston on Saturday, September 2, and spent time at the NRG Center.
-As reported by MSN, President Trump hugged children who had been displaced by Hurricane Harvey, and even lifted one little girl into the air – as seen in the below video – after the girl ran up to give President Trump a hug.
-It was the second time that President Trump and Melania visited Texas this week, and the second trip is being called a “do over” journey that gave President Trump and Melania time to get up close and personal with survivors of the storm.
+President Donald Trump and first lady Melania Trump made their way down to Houston on Saturday, September 2, and spent time at the NRG Center.
+As reported by MSN, President Trump hugged children who had been displaced by Hurricane Harvey, and even lifted one little girl into the air — as seen in the video below — after the girl ran up to give President Trump a hug.
+It was the second time that President Trump and Melania have visited Texas this week, and the second trip is being called a “do over” journey that gave President Trump and Melania time to get up close and personal with survivors of the storm.

 Along with lifting the little girl in the air, President Trump touched the face of a little boy and slapped hands with the boy in a high-five.
-At one point, President Trump sat at a table with children who played with toys, before Trump put on gloves and passed out food to people in lunch boxes filled with potato chips and hot dogs.
+At one point, President Trump sat at a table with children who played with toys, before Trump put on gloves and passed out lunch boxes filled with potato chips and hot dogs.
 Trump also called it “good exercise” when he helped to put supplies into vehicles.
 Melania stood by and greeted other people, shaking hands and speaking with victims of Harvey.

 President Trump hugs a little girl who ran up to him as he meets with people affected by Hurricane Harvey in Texas https://t.co/5mhXyHZuTE pic.twitter.com/iPE3sbB81f